The unique benefits of having your Kubernetes environment managed

 Containers are similar to VMs, but they have moderated features that allow sharing the operating system (OS, e.g. Windows or Linux) between the applications.
 Therefore, containers are considered lightweight.
 Like a VM, a container has its own file system, CPU share, memory, process space, and more.
 Because they are decoupled from the underlying infrastructure, they are portable between Clouds and OSes.

-Virtualisation - Containerisation
+Visual representation of Virtualisation - Containerisation

 How does a Kubernetes cluster work?